Policy Violation Procedures

 NOTICE: The Institute of American Indian Arts reserves the right to remove any student from the Institute, reserves the right to remove or restrict any student from on campus housing and reserves the right to prohibit any non-student from campus for any appropriate reason.

-The purpose of the Appeal Board is to uphold, modify or overturn Student Life decisions that are being appealed, ensuring due process, equal and unbiased application of all IAIA policies, and compliance with all relevant rules and regulations.
+The purpose of the Student Hearing and Review Panel is to uphold, modify or overturn Student Life decisions that are being appealed, ensuring due process, equal and unbiased application of all IAIA policies, and compliance with all relevant rules and regulations.